 Ah, the Tradescantia zebrina plant!
-This amazing bright color plant has the common name of the inch plant or wandering jew plant.
-They’re easy indoor plants to grow and look after.
+This amazing bright color plant has the common name of the inch plant or Wandering Jew.
+They’re easy houseplants to grow and look after.
 This is just the right plant to begin your gardening adventures.

 It is one of the hardiest plants, notable for its bright, attractive foliage.
 You don’t have to worry about killing this plant.
-If your wandering jew has root rot, you can simply take a leaf node and grow a new one.
+If your wandering jews start to get root rot, you can simply take a leaf node and grow a new one.

 A species of the spiderwort plants, the wandering jew goes by many names.
 You may know it as “inch plant” or by its Latin name “Tradescantia zebrina.”
 Its former Latin name was “Zebrina pendula.”
 It is also nowadays called “wandering dude.”

-Native to Mexico, this species of the wandering jew has traveled across the world from South America and Africa to Asia and Australia.
-Usually grown indoors, this these tropical plants grow well outdoors in warmer climates.
+Native to Mexico, this species has traveled across the world from South America and Africa to Asia and Australia.
+Usually grown indoors, this these tropical plants grow well outdoors in your garden in warmer climates.

 It has small flowers with three petals, usually white or violet.

 Note that while this is the most common variety of the plant, other houseplants in the Tradescantia genus are also called wandering jews.
 It includes the Tradescantia pallida, also known as purple heart, purple queen, or purple secretia, with deep purple foliage, pointy, elongated leaves, and pale flowers.